 Hosting churn numbers are mostly folklore.
 Surveys ask providers what they believe.
 Raw "domain migration" feeds count tens of millions of moves a month.
 Neither tells you what an investor or an operator actually needs: how often do real businesses change each layer of their hosting stack?

-So we measured it — every observed infrastructure transition on 35M+ confirmed-active business domains over 26 weeks, normalized, decomposed, and annualized.
+So we measured it — every observed infrastructure transition on 123M+ active domains over 26 weeks, normalized, decomposed, and annualized.

-The provider relationship is the atom of hosting switching: the serving layer moves without it at 0.08% a year — 150× less often than the relationship itself.
+The provider relationship is the atom of hosting switching: the serving layer moves without it at 0.18% a year — more than 80× less often than the relationship itself.

 Read the ladder from the bottom.
 Businesses essentially never re-home where their site is served while keeping the same provider relationship — when infrastructure moves, the relationship moves, as one unit.
-Above it: providers shuffle IPs internally (3.2%/yr) forty times more often than customers move serving — most IP-level "change" in the market is housekeeping, not churn.
-And at the top: the relationship itself changes for about one in eight European business domains a year — which means ~88% hold.
+Above it: providers shuffle IPs internally (3.84%/yr) more than twenty times as often as customers move serving — most IP-level "change" in the market is housekeeping, not churn.
+And at the top: the relationship itself changes for about one in seven European business domains a year — which means ~85% hold.
 Trust migrates slowly.
 Now it's measured.

 Public feeds report domain migrations in the tens of millions per month.
-Over the same 26 weeks, our raw log contains ~33M nameserver-change events — yet organic switching by confirmed-active businesses amounts to ~2M domains.
+Over the same 26 weeks, our raw log contains ~33M nameserver-change events — yet organic switching by European active-domains businesses amounts to ~1.6M domains (about 5.9M on the global book).
 The gap is not measurement error; it's composition:

 1. Shard rotation isn't switching.
 Large cloud DNS services rotate nameserver shards; compared as raw strings, that alone fabricated ~30% extra "switches" before normalization.